markdom/specification/1.0/markdom.md

 It is possible, but not very useful and not recommended, to use [anchors and aliases](http://www.yaml.org/spec/1.2/spec.html#id2785586) in a YAML representation of a [*Markdom document*][].

-As long as the data structure is still a tree, is must be possible to interpret it as a [*Markdom document*][].
+As long as the data structure is still a tree, is should be possible to interpret it as a [*Markdom document*][].
 If the data structure is an acyclic graph, is may be possible to interpret it as a [*Markdom document*][].

 #### Example Document {#data-yaml-example}